fnc12/sqlite_orm/README.md

 # Installation

-Use popular package manager like [vcpkg](https://github.com/Microsoft/vcpkg) and just install it with `vcpkg install sqlite_orm` command.
+Use popular package manager like [vcpkg](https://github.com/Microsoft/vcpkg) and just install it with `vcpkg install sqlite-orm` command.

 Or you can use below instructions